Jitendra-Rajak/My-Work/README.md

 # My-Work
 New Repository
-hi this is Jitendra Kumar Rajak hi this is from bhagat rajput
+hi this is Jitendra Kumar Rajak hi this is from bhagat rajput some furthure changes.